 BABAK TAFRESHI / SCIENCE PHOTO LIBRARY BABAK TAFRESHI / SCIENCE PHOTO LIBRARY

 Aurora borealis.
-View of the aurora borealis (northern lights) reflected in a fjord.
+View of the aurora borealis (northern lights) and scattered light pollution from nearby Tromso, Norway.
 The aurora borealis is a coloured light display that is visible in the night sky at high latitudes.
 It occurs when charged and energetic particles from the Sun (the solar wind) are drawn by Earth's magnetic field to the polar regions.
 Hundreds of kilometres up, they collide with gas molecules and atoms, causing them to emit light.
-Photographed in Norway.

 Model release not required.
 Property release not required.